Prepare early for the UK mandate—without rework

 VAT compliance

-Design once for EN 16931 and the UK timeline, then scale across Europe via interoperable networks.
-Apply country-specific rules, validations, and Peppol status messages with unified monitoring and optional compliant archiving.
+Design for EN16931, the UK timeline, and Peppol as the announced core interoperability network, then scale across Europe via interoperable e-invoicing frameworks.
+Apply country-specific rules, validations, and status handling with unified monitoring and optional compliant archiving.
 A managed, global framework like the SEEBURGER E-Invoicing Hub reduces maintenance effort while keeping pace with changing regulations.

 - Country rules, validation & reporting handled centrally